mobilemind/OpenInlets/README.md

 domain of the current web page. _NOTE:_ This also works with Safari and Firefox on Mac OS X Mavericks (and macOS Sierra).

+__UtmStrip__: Strips off the UTM query string elements of the current URL to remove common "urchin" tracking information from youtube, etc. _NOTE:_ This also works with Safari and Firefox on macOS.

 ## Install

 ### Desktop browser